gokuladrke/Web_development_JS_MScCS/README.md

   </ul>
 </div>

-- January 11 & 12 Schedules added!
-- Quiz in January 9th Schedule is enabled!
-- Homework for January 12 is added.
-Deadline for the homework submission is 13th Jan 11:59 PM.
+- Syllabus for Web Development with JavaScript given.
+- Have to take up  Knowledge check after each concepts.
+- Coding Activity and Coding Assignments to be submitted within stipulated time.
-- Please make use of the [comment](#write-your-comments-below) section in the end of the page for any doubts/clarifications needed related to the training.
+- Please make use of the [comment](#write-your-comments-below) section in the end of the page for any doubts/clarifications needed related to the class.
-- The training page will have everything related to the training from schedules to quizzes.

 ## Schedule